Successful Recovery Performance Guarantees of SOMP Under the L2-norm of Noise: Preliminaries

+Thus, when the condition in \eqref{sufficient condition 1 temp} holds, the $(l+1)$th iteration selects the correct atom. \end{Proposition} } It is worth noting that the condition $\mu < 1/ \left( {2L - 1} \right)$ is imposed to guarantee $1-G>0$ in \cref{sufficient condition 1 temp 1}, which is obtained by substituting $G\le \frac{L\mu}{1-(L-1)\mu}$ in \cref{bound G}.
+Otherwise, if $\mu \ge 1/ \left( {2L - 1} \right)$, the condition in \cref{sufficient condition 1 temp 1} may be violated since $Z^{(l)} \ge 0$ , which leads to the incorrect selection of the $(l+1)$th atom.
+Moreover, one can find that there exists a measurement matrix $\bPhi$ with mutual coherence $\mu=1/ \left( {2L - 1}\right)$ and $L$-sparse signal $\bC$ such that $(l+1)$th atom of $\bC$ cannot be correctly selected by SOMP.
+Note that the condition $\mu < 1/ \left( {2L - 1} \right)$ is also a necessary condition for the successful recovery of sparse signal by using OMP \cite{MuOMP,Tropp2006Greedy}.
+Since SOMP is a general extension of OMP, this further confirms the consistency of our analysis with that of OMP \cite{MuOMP}.

-However, calculating the value of $Q^{(l,1)}$ in \eqref{M1} to check whether the condition in \eqref{sufficient condition 1 temp} holds still relies on a priori knowledge $\Omega$.
+Observing \eqref{sufficient condition 1 temp}, computing $Q^{(l,1)}$ in \eqref{M1} to check whether the condition in \eqref{sufficient condition 1 temp} holds still relies on a priori knowledge $\Omega$.
 The following lemma provides a bound of $Q^{(l,1)}$ that only depends on the non-zero rows of $\bC$, i.e., does not depend on the a priori knowledge $\Omega$.

 \begin{Lemma}[Bound of ${{Q}^{(l,1)}}$ \cite{Wang2013Performance}] The ${{Q}^{(l,1)}}$ defined in \eqref{M1} is lower bounded by

 \end{Lemma}